mywrites/mywrites.github.io/app_delivery.md

 **NOTE**:<br/>
 If the requested change meets the compliance standards referenced in this document, the modification may be authorized by SAG and implemented in the **Redacted** Citrix environment.
-The approximate timeframe from the point the request is initiated to the actual approval/disapproval is 10 business days (for most requests) or as many as 30 days for more complex requests.
+The approximate timeframe from when the request is initiated to the actual approval/disapproval is 10 business days (for most requests) or as many as 30 days for more complex requests.
 If the request is rejected, SAG will provide an explanation which will include the restriction (operational/corporate/local/state/federal) that prevents request approval.

 ## Forms
 Exception requests (or permission to violate any of the above-referenced procedures/requirements) must be submitted to SAG via completion of the *Systems Administration Change of Policy Request* form.
 This form is available on the corporate SharePoint site, and a copy may be emailed to users unable to access this document on the network.